alexhkurz/coronavirus-in-R/README.md

 ## Part I: Basics

 The aim is to develop a program that can be used to match the curves of the deaths of two countries.
-If you want to see how what it does right now, load [deaths.R](src/deaths.R) into R, run it, and produce some sample graphs.
-If you understand how the program works and you can modify it to suit your own interests there will be not much to learn in Part I.
+If you want to see what it does right now, load [deaths.R](src/deaths.R) into R, run it, and produce some sample graphs.
+If you understand how the program works and you can modify it to produce your own plots there will be not much to learn in Part I.

 **Data analysis:**